 The most refreshingly libertarian moment comes from Bilbo in the film’s climactic battle.
 Bilbo insists on warning Thorin of an imminent attack and Gandalf demonstrates an uncharacteristic lack of faith in Bilbo.

 Gandalf: It’s out of the question!
 I won’t allow it!

 Bilbo Baggins: I’m not asking you to allow it, Gandalf.

 Thorin’s tightassery with Erebor’s wealth is indeed weird and irrational.
 Granted, he’s a stubborn fuck who is pissed about the indignities he and his homeboys suffered in their period of exile.
 The film is unfortunately trying to chalk it up to an obsession with wealth itself.
 It’s shoveling the old “money is the root of all evil” fallacy rather than looking at unprovoked violence as the ultimate evil.

-But the most poisonous stuff comes when it’s time to go to war.
-Fantasy gets off easy when it comes to rationalizing violence because the bad guys are so obviously bad, but the underlying motivations deserve scrutiny because Jackson gets away with a full throated nationalism that would be scorned if seen as just white people.
+The most poisonous stuff comes when it’s time to go to war.
+Fantasy gets off easy when it comes to rationalizing violence because the bad guys are so obviously bad.
+The underlying motivations deserve scrutiny because Jackson gets away with a full throated nationalism that would be scorned if seen as just white people.
 When the chips are down, what does Thorin do to stoke the bloodlust?
 He invokes the blood connection to Durin and loyalty to the homeland!
 Erebor über alles, my dudes!
 Jackson inadvertently makes alt-right dwarves the sympathetic heroes.

 The titular battle is actually waged over a contract dispute.
 Why Thorin didn’t just help the survivors from Laketown after Smaug had decimated the place boggles the imagination.
-Conversely, Thranduil’s quest for some ancient necklace or something seems wildly arbitrary yet strangely characteristic for a head of state.
+Conversely, Thranduil’s quest for some ancient necklace seems wildly arbitrary yet strangely characteristic for a head of State.